 Chances are you don’t really need or want to know how they work.
 The whole point of using a web-building platform for your art website is that the letters HTML never have to cross your keyboard.

 Generally, using a CMS (content management system) or web builder—free or paid—means you can avoid paying a web developer to do it.
-Instead you can build a site from a choice of designs and then simply drag and drop or click to create boxes to fill with text and pictures.
+Instead you can pick a designs and then simply drag and drop or click to create boxes to fill with text and pictures.

 What’s the difference between a CMS and web builder?